Drimys andina

 Drimys andina is a species of flowering plant in family Winteraceae.
 It is native to Chile and Argentina in southern South America.

 Description

-Drimys andina is an evergreen shrub, which grows from .5 to one meter tall and as broad.
+Drimys andina is an evergreen shrub, which grows from 0.5 to one meter tall and broad.
 The leaves are long, oval, and leathery.
 It flowers in summer, with white, star-shaped scented flowers growing in terminal clusters.

 Range and habitat

 Drimys andina is native to central and southern Chile and southern Argentina.
 It is found in sub-alpine and sub-antarctic forests from 37°43’ to 41°34’ south latitude.